-- Elegant casual (men - a jacket, tie is optional; women - skirt, dress or trousers).
+- Elegant casual (men - a jacket, a tie is optional; women - skirt, dress or trousers).
 Shorts and T-shirts are not permitted.

 Shipboard entertainment options - Fun and Sport

 Each evening a daily program for the next day will be delivered to your stateroom, showing detailed information about activities on board, opening and closing times of bars, restaurants, and other facilities.
 There is also an ongoing program of plays, shows, lectures.
 Several live bands with dancing every evening will entertain you on board.
 If you prefer disco - visit the G32 nightclub.
-Do not forget Canyon Ranch spa on deck 7 which offers from massages to manicures, jacuzzis and saunas.
+Do not forget Canyon Ranch spa on deck 7 which offers from massages to manicures, jacuzzis, and saunas.

-Follows the complete list of Queen Mary 2 lounges, clubs and other entertainment venues for kids, teens and adults.
+Follows the complete list of Queen Mary 2 lounges, clubs and other entertainment venues for kids, teens, and adults.

-- Illuminations Theatre (493-seat, 2-leveled, with a giant movie screen; hosts the world's only Planetarium at sea for astronomy shows, virtual reality movies and high-tech visual programs)
+- Illuminations Theatre (493-seat, 2-leveled, with a giant movie screen; hosts the world's only Planetarium at sea for astronomy shows, virtual reality movies, and high-tech visual programs)

 - Grand Lobby Atrium (with a grand piano, grand sweeping staircase, interior glass-wall lifts)

-- Golden Lion Pub (123-seat traditional British pub bar; features a large selection of UK and international beers, large-size TVs, live entertainment, small dance floor)
+- Golden Lion Pub (123-seat traditional British pub bar; features a large selection of the UK and international beers, large-size TVs, live entertainment, small dance floor)

 - Empire Casino (222-seat, 6000 ft2 / 610 m2; with 115 slots and 11 gambling tables, served by Casino Bar)

-- Images Photo Gallery & Shop (professional photo-video services; exhibits fine art works)
+- Images Photo Gallery & Shop (professional photo-video services; exhibits fine artworks)